polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/codec.md

 `(3, false)`: `0x0c00`

 > For ordered structures, the decoder is expected to verify that incoming bytes are valid, and silently interpret bytes so that a valid ordered structure gets decoded.
-This implicitly means that decoding encoded bytes and then encoding this structure could result in having a encoded version that differs from the original bytes (e.g. if bytes are `[8, 1, 0, 0, 0, 0, 0, 0, 1]` and the expected structure is a `BinaryHeap<u32>` than decoding the original bytes and encoding the object will result in `[8, 0, 0, 0, 1, 1, 0, 0, 0]`).
+This implicitly means that decoding encoded bytes and then encoding this structure could result in having an encoded version that differs from the original bytes (e.g. if bytes are `[8, 1, 0, 0, 0, 0, 0, 0, 1]` and the expected structure is a `BinaryHeap<u32>` then decoding the original bytes and encoding the object will result in `[8, 0, 0, 0, 1, 1, 0, 0, 0]`).

 ### Enumerations (tagged-unions)